 If you’re currently furloughed, are sleeping well, and feel you’ve already achieved a lot in lockdown, then setting a stretch goal is probably for you.

 Many people in the UK have worked longer hours during lockdown and I think I might be one of them – so I’m probably more in that top-right quadrant.
-But even I’m in the bottom right, the strategy the Harvard Business Review proposes is the same: pursue small wins.
+But even if I’m in the bottom right, the strategy the Harvard Business Review proposes is the same: pursue small wins.

 This is a good key insight: